HeyaIe/SMB_Clone/README.md

 A Unity project meant to replicate Super Mario Bros.
 World 1-1 (Unity 2020.3.2f1)

 ## Project Overview
-This project is a part of The Tech Academy's Live Project course which is meant to be a learning experience for using the Unity game engine.
-It involves Agile methodology and team collaboration using Azure DevOps.
+This project was meant to be a learning experience for the Unity game engine.
+It involves Agile methodology and team collaboration.

 ### My Role
 I was tasked to develop a game, and complete a series of user stories.
 Amongst the examples below, I had to implement enemy behaviors, create animations via transform/spritesheet.